utdemir/furby/README.md

 Furby
 =====

-A simplified(currently 67SLOC!) [rawdog][] clone written in Ruby, using ERB templates.
+A simplified (currently 67SLOC!) [rawdog][] clone written in Ruby, using ERB templates.

-I decided to implement this because rawdog was lacking templating support(it only supports styling via css), and there wasn't any alternative for static feed readers.
+I decided to implement this because rawdog was lacking templating support (it only supports styling via css), and there weren't any other alternatives for static feed readers.

-It simply reads feeds urls from "feeds" file, fetches them via amazing [feedzirra][] gem, merges them and spits out via a customizable ERB template.
+It simply reads feed urls from "feeds" file, fetches them via amazing [feedzirra][] gem, merges them and spits out via a customizable ERB template.
 I also wrote a nice front-end based on Bootstrap.

-It supports parallel fetching of feeds, also it can limit articles by count or filter them by time.
+It supports parallel fetching of feeds.
+Also, it can limit articles by count or filter them by time.

 Demo
 ----